BEXIS2/Automated_E2E-Testing_Guideline/CREDENTIALS.md

 export LOGIN_PASSWORD="password"
 ```
 ## Login
 To log in with the provided credentials, you will need to insert some code in your test.
-The inserted code will open the URL saved in `BASE_URL` and navigate to login page and log in with the provided credentials in `USERNAME` and `PASSWORD`.
+The inserted code will open the URL saved in `BASE_URL` and navigate to login page and log in with the provided credentials in `LOGIN_USERNAME` and `LOGIN_PASSWORD`.
 It will be run before each test block.

 After you are done with your recording, you may go ahead and insert below code just after the first line:
 ```TypeScript